poplarShift/arctic-nitrate-fluxes/paper/paper.md

 Nitrogen scarcity plays a large role in constraining Arctic marine primary production [@moore2013processes; @tremblay2015global].
 Nutrient limitation of phytoplankton growth is usually quantified in terms of a _half-saturation constant_ (of a Michaelis-Menten kinetics), above which nutrient uptake rates benefit less and less from increasing ambient nutrient concentrations.
 Reported values of such half-saturation constants vary widely according to species and physiological state, but reasonable values usually range around orders of magnitude from 0.1 to 10 µM, but clustering around 1 µM [e.g. @eppley1969halfsaturation], with larger ones for larger cells [@chisholm1992phytoplankton] and values in the lower end for picophytoplankton [@cochlan1991kinetics; @agawin2000nutrient].
 We infer that larger (usually bloom-forming) species are nitrate-limited in summer across large swaths of the Arctic, but not including some of the central basin, where summer surface concentrations are in excess of e.g. 5 µM in the Makarov and Nansen basins (@Fig:NO3-COMP_map_no3_summer).
 These high nitrate concentrations in the Central Arctic are usually taken to indicate regionally important light limitation by perennial sea ice cover [@codispoti2013synthesis].

 A cautionary remark is in order regarding nitrate concentrations as indicators of potential growth.
 Since the nitrate supply, like phytoplankton growth, is a rate and not a stock, its present-day inventory alone does not yield sufficient information to infer possible limitations in future scenarios.
-Therefore the summer surplus nitrate observed in the central AO may only be available transiently while the ice cover shrinks, but not in a steady-state situation without summer sea ice.
+Therefore the summer surplus nitrate observed in the central Arctic Ocean may only be available transiently while the ice cover shrinks, but not in a steady-state situation without summer sea ice.

 In other words: If fall blooms are due to upward mixing of new nitrate, they increase new production in the short term.
 Whether such increases are long-term or if they instead serve to deepen the nitracline depends on the vertical mixing in winter.
 Similarly, a lengthening ice-free season or a more transparent ice cover lead to a deeper euphotic zone and could enhance growth in subsurface waters, richer in nutrients, but the resupply rate of nitrogen ultimately decides about potential lasting increases in new production.